anovarini/iwtr-import/README.md

 ..
 User can change the repository location
 ..
 User can reset the database before importing the projects
 ..
 User can choose the type of the build files.
-Currently only ivy type is supported, but there are plans to support maven type.
+Currently only ivy type is supported, but there are plans to support maven type
+..
+Testing?
+Probably not much unit tests but most likely some integration tests for avoiding regressions